dotstar/amazon-s3-security-settings-and-controls/README.md

 ## Exercise #1 - Block Public Access

-AWS buckets are not publically accessible, by default.
+By default, AWS buckets are not publically accessible.
 You do not need to make them publically available to share with another account, role, or user.
 We will explore one method of granting read-only access to another account later in this lab.

-There are legitimate reasons to enable public access, such as using S3 to host web content.
+There are legitimate reasons to enable public access, such as using S3 to host web content or to share public-domain data.
 The general rule, don't make the bucket public without purpose.

 Should you make a bucket public, you'll see this console icon.
 <div align="center">